-Kissing gourami (Helostoma temminckii) isn’t a very bright colored fish, but it has a very interesting behavior.
+Kissing gourami (lat.
+Helostoma temminckii) isn’t a very bright colored fish, but it has a very interesting behavior.
 So, why was this kind named as kissing gourami?
 They stand in front of each other and swim slowly for some period of time and then for a short time their mouths meet.
 For observers it looks like kissing.

 Habitat in the wild

-The fish diet consists of both plant and protein food.
-By means of developed gill apparatus kissing gourami can filter off zooplankton from water and small teeth on its lips allow the fish to rasp algae from objects that are under water as well as to feed on aquatic plants.
+The diet consists of both plant and protein food.
+By means of developed gill apparatus fish can filter off zooplankton from water and small teeth on its lips allow the fish to rasp algae from objects that are under water as well as to feed on aquatic plants.

+The proportions are similar to Osphronemidae fish kind related to it: the body is flattened from sides and at that it is rather tall.
 Natural coloring of this fish kind representatives is foliage green with opaque brown fins and black vertical stripe where its tail fin begins; sometimes it has dark lateral stripes on the sides.

 In tanks the fish usually have rose to orange pink body coloring with silvery scales and transparent fins.
 These fish have solid dim pink coloring with pearly lustre on their sides.
-These gourami species almost have no pigmentation and but for their black iris, they could have been considered albino species.
+These species almost have no pigmentation and but for their black iris, they could have been considered albino species.

 There is also an artificially bred species of kissing gourami with a shortened body (it is called balloon pink or dwarf).
 As a rule these species have shorter lifespan.

 The pectoral fins are comparably large and low set.
 Front rays of the abdominal fins are elongated.
 The dorsal and anal fins are set at approximately one level; the dorsal is formed by 16—18 coarse and 13—16 soft rays, the anal fin — is formed correspondingly by 13—15 and 17—19 rays.